shrestha-mausam/scheduler/README.md

 - The schedule is generated randomly when multiple valid options exist
 - The application handles input validation and error cases
 - Generated schedules can be saved to a new CSV file
+- Test cases are provided to validate various scenarios and edge cases